SupplyWolf

 AI Is a Layer, Not a Replacement

-AI is showing up as an optimization and orchestration layer across workflows — not replacing systems of record.
+AI is showing up as an optimization and orchestration layer across workflows, not replacing systems of record.
+Most production deployments are narrow and embedded inside existing platforms, focused on decision support, exception handling, and forecasting rather than wholesale system replacement.

 SupplyWolf categories